-TURN DOWN THE THERMOSTAT BY 5°F
+TURN THE THERMOSTAT DOWN 5°F

 Why?
 Turning it down one degree saves about 2% on your heating bill.
 Turning it down five degrees saves about 10%.
-Install a programmable thermostat and it will do the work for you.
+Install a programmable thermostat for gas or oil heating and it will do the work for you.